mwiens91/ansible-dotfile-injection/README.md

 doesn't require root access on the remote machines;
-`root_playbook.yaml`, as indicated by *its* name, does require root access on remote machines—it also assumes the remotes are using `apt` as their package managers, so non-Debian-based distros are not supported :(
+`root_playbook.yaml`, as indicated by *its* name, does require root access on remote machines—it also assumes the remotes are using `apt` as their package managers, so non-Debian-based distros are not supported :disappointed:.

 As it goes with Ansible, these will only work on both local and remote machines that don't have prehistoric versions of Python—sadly, not a